Graduate Education Policies

 Independent Study (697), open to any postbaccalaureate student, is a course designated for a specific research project supervised by any authorized member of the faculty.
 Credit for an Independent Study (697) is controlled by the academic discipline offering the course, and the faculty member directing the study assigns either a letter grade or a CR/NC (credit/no credit) grade when the course is completed.
 You may receive either an RP (report in progress) or an I (incomplete) for a 697 course that is not completed in the semester of enrollment.
 You must complete course requirements and have the RP or I replaced with either a letter grade or a CR within one year of the date of the original grade assignment or a grade of IC (incomplete charged) or NC will be assigned.

-Comprehensive Examination (696) is a course designated in some graduate programs to give credit for the extensive research and preparation involved in the comprehensive examination culminating activity.
-In programs that offer the Comprehensive Examination course, a maximum of 3 units of 696 credit may be awarded.
-The course should be taken in the semester that you plan to complete the comprehensive examination, and a CR/NC grade is assigned.
+Comprehensive Examination (696) is a course designated in some graduate programs to review and synthesize the major theories, themes, and concepts of the discipline or program, culminating in the completion of the comprehensive examination required for the degree.
+In programs that offer the Comprehensive Examination course, a maximum of 3 units of 696 credit may be awarded, and a CR/NC grade is assigned.

 Master's Study (699) is separated into a thesis and supporting research (offered as 699T for 1.0 to 6.0 units) or a project as defined by the individual department (offered as 699P for 1.0 to 6.0 units).
 In programs, course descriptions, and policy discussions, the 699 may be referred to without distinction as a thesis or project.